 There are 10 critical factors with FAII scores above 36.
-These critical factors have significantly higher scores than the other factors, indicating that they have a larger influence on performance than the other factors.
-Because there are a total of 51 factors, the top 10 factors are approximately 20% of the total factors.
-This is consistent with the Pareto principle: 80% of outcomes (the performance) resulted from 20% of all causes (the influence factors).
-Therefore, those critical factors caused 80% of the underperformance of PHCPM.
-Based on housing surveys and reports reflecting the current situation in Myanmar and academic journal publications concerning the performance of construction projects in other countries, the critical factors are discussed further below.
+These critical factors had significantly higher scores than the other factors, indicating that they had a larger influence on performance than the other factors.
+Because there was a total of 51 factors, the top 10 factors were approximately 20% of the total factors.
+This was consistent with Pareto's principle as 80% of outcomes (the performance) resulted from 20% of all causes (the influence factors).
+Therefore, the critical factors caused 80% of the underperformance of PHCPM.
+Based on housing surveys and reports reflecting the current situation in Myanmar and academic journal publications concerning the performance of construction projects in other countries, the critical factors were discussed further as follows: